slightech/MYNT-EYE-ORB-SLAM2-Sample/README.md

 ### If you wanna run ORB_SLAM2 with mynteye-s camera, please follow the steps:
 1. Download [MYNT-EYE-S-SDK][] and follow steps to install.
 2. Follow the normal procedure to install ORB_SLAM2.
-3. calibrate camera and update distortion_parameters and projection_parameters .
-4. run examples by mynteye camera.
+3. run examples by mynteye camera.

 ### Stereo Examples
 * Execute build.sh script: